Dilaudid Addiction & Treatment

 The National Survey on Drug Use and Health (NSDUH) for 2011 reported that 1 million people ages 12 and older had abused Dilaudid for nonmedical reasons at some point in their lifetime.
 While doctor shopping was once the main source of opioid drugs for those struggling with prescription narcotics addiction, as more states adopt prescription monitoring plans and doctors more closely monitor their patients, these individuals are beginning to turn to heroin, which is cheaper and easier to find.
 People struggling with Dilaudid addiction may turn to other illicit narcotics, like illegal fentanyl, which can put them at a greater risk of overdose.

 An FDA report from 2008 showed that Dilaudid has a high potential for addiction and abuse because the correlation between how long the individual enjoyed the drug and how long the drug was active in the body was high.
 According to the Department of Justice (DOJ), Dilaudid was once one of the most diverted prescription opioids on the market.
-The Centers for Disease Control and Prevention (CDC) does not list Dilaudid as one of the most abused opioids anymore – the list includes hydrocodone, oxycodone, and methadone – but this potent, long-lasting narcotic is still available and may still be abused.
+The Centers for Disease Control and Prevention (CDC) does not list Dilaudid as one of the most abused opioids anymore – the list includes oxycodone and other opioids like hydrocodone – but this potent, long-lasting narcotic is still available and may still be abused.

 While a person taking Dilaudid for legitimate medical reasons may experience side effects, these are more likely to present in people who abuse these kinds of drugs because they take large amounts of the opioid, often very frequently.
 This increases the risk of side effects developing.
 Some of these side effects include: